Become a Member Today

 Hot cocktails.
 Photo courtesy of Shilling Canning Company.

 Radar: To Do In D.C.
-11.18-11.22 Premium Content
+11.18-11.22

 Share:

-November 18, 2020 @ 1:30pm | District Fray Staff
+November 18, 2020 @ 1:30pm | District Fray staff

 Find a new favorite drink at one of the local spots participating in DC Cocktail Week, attend a virtual poetry reading exploring gender identity or learn the art of French choux pastry from an expert pastry chef.
 Read on for all this and more in our weekend events calendar.
 Note: All descriptions courtesy of hosts of events and edited for clarity.